Business Personal Property

 Assessed Value is the local government entity’s assigned value to a property.
 Assessed values are used to determine property taxes and may not always reflect the market value of a property.

-Fair Market Value (FMV) is the price a property would sell between a willing buyer and seller in an open and fair market.
-Supply, demand, property, location and current market conditions influence FMV.
+Fair Market Value is the price a property would sell for between a willing buyer and seller in an open and fair market.
+Supply, demand, property condition, location and current market conditions influence fair market value.

 Depreciation is the decrease in a property’s value over time due to wear and tear, age or outdated features.
-It’s an important consideration for property owners, as it can affect their overall value.
+It’s an important consideration for property owners because it can affect overall value.

 For instance, a property built 20 years ago may have experienced some depreciation due to aging infrastructure, which could lower its value compared to a newer property.